fabri1983/eternity2_solver/README.md

 Java implementation of a backtracker solver for the Eternity II board game released in August 2007.
 Game finished in 2010 without anyone claiming the solution.
 Prize for any valid solution was 2 million usd.

+This project is managed with Maven 3.x.

-This backtracker uses smart prunes, data structures for quickly accessing information, and micro optimizations.
+The backtracker uses smart prunes, data structures for quickly accessing information, and micro optimizations.

 Windows 7 Intel core i7 2.6GHz DDR3 Dual Channel environment results:
 Currently placing around 54 million pieces per second in a fork/join pool with 8 threads.
 And placing around 80 million pieces per second using MPJ Express framework with 8 instances of the solver.